Lev1965/TicTacToe/README.md

 # TicTacToe
 Tic Tac Toe Game using HTML, CSS, and JS.
-In this project I worked along with the insctructor building this Tic-Tac-Toe Game.
+In this project I worked along the side of the insctructor building this Tic-Tac-Toe Game.
 I used Visual Studio Code to edit and write my code.
 It was a pleasurable experience as I got to use HTML, CSS, and JavaScript all together to build a working game and was able to get it all done inside VS Code.

 Here are some screen shots to show the end result: